MichelledKGit/Michelle_PhD_Chap2/README.md

 # Michelle_PhD_Chap2
 All code used in the toy example for Hospital Accessibility Catchment Areas as a Fuzzy Lattice Data Structure.
+Paper can be accessed at https://isprs-annals.copernicus.org/articles/X-4-2024/99/2024/.

 Please note that the data used in the hospital catchment areas is not publically available and cannot be uploaded in this repository.